• Skip to main content

 1784 – 1789 | Feed Them Cake?

-Louis XVI & company purchased a chateau in Saint-Cloud in 1784, which was closer to Paris, and moved there.
+Louis XVI purchased a chateau in Saint-Cloud in 1784, which was closer to Paris, and moved there.
 At this point, Louis XVI had plans to renovate Saint-Cloud along with another Palace in Paris.
-His ambitions were not in line with reality which was that the people of Paris were starving.
+His ambitions were not in line with reality since t the people of Paris were starving in poverty.

-France was in a mega-crisis which the King and his wife mostly ignored.
+France was in a mega-crisis which the king and his wife mostly ignored.
 They were forced to pay more attention in 1789 when Versailles was sacked by a mob of starving Parisians.
-The King and Marie Antoinette were moved to Tuilleries Palace and not by their own decision.
+The king and Marie Antoinette were moved to Tuileries Palace and not by their own decision.

 While Louis XVI was undoubtedly not the greatest ruler and may have gotten away with much of what he was doing in another time period, Marie Antoinette was definitely hated by the people.
 Louis XVI’s love and devotion to her was much of the reason for their fall.